Shavasana, Savasana or Corpse Pose is an asana where Shava – Corpse; Asana – Pose; and Pronounced as – Shuh-vah-sana; Sanskrit: शवासन

 4. Improves Concentration And Memory

 The direct effect of meditation is focus and concentration.
-While you focus on each area of your body while you are in Shavasana, your mind automatically improves concentration and memory.
+Due to the improved focus on each area of your body when practicing Shavasana, your concentration and memory automatically improve.

 5. Increases Levels Of Energy

 Savasana is the fastest and safest way to gain instant energy.
-The 10-minute break gives your body an energy boost, and thereby, increases your productivity.
+The 10-minute break gives your body increased energy levels, and thereby, increases your productivity.

 The Science Behind Shavasana (Corpse Pose)